HosakaKeigo/aiTabManger/README.md

 ## Features

 - Search tabs using natural language
-- Quick tab switching with keyboard shortcuts (Ctrl+Shift+X)
+- Multiple results with relevance ranking
-- AI-powered tab relevance matching
+- Fallback to bookmarks when tab isn't found
+- Keyboard shortcuts and navigation
-- Simple and intuitive interface
+- Simple and clean interface

 ## Installation